bhuffy/100-days-of-code/log.md

 **Thoughts**: Finished up the layout section of Jon Duckett's book.
 This means I only have the images, html5, and design process chapters left!
 I might spend quite a bit of time reviewing afterwards, or reread the book at some point in the near future to solidify all of the jumbled up knowledge swimming around my head.
 I spend a great deal of time today trying to figure out the header navigation system.
 I can't seem to get the h1 element and navigation aligned.
 I've never seen anyone use a table for it, but the book did use a grid with the 960.gs framework.
 Not sure what to do but doing research online...

 **Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)

+### Day 34: February 5, 2017 (Sunday)

+**Today's Progress**: Applied to FCC Chingu cohort & learned about background images in book.

+**Thoughts**: Today wasn't much coding, but I'm glad I spent time planning out my future of coding.
+I don't think I want to do this for a job, per-se, but certainly want to make stuff with it in my free time.
+It will certainly come in handy when I enter the startup world.
+Good, interesting, busy day.

+**Link(s) to work**: NONE